Meet the cast of ITV's psychological thriller Liar

 Joanne Froggatt and Ioan Gruffudd lead the cast of this new drama from the Williams brothers

-New ITV drama Liar, which is up against Jack and Harry Williams’ other drama Rellik on BBC1, continues on Monday 9th October on ITV at 9pm.
+ITV drama Liar ends this Monday 16th October on ITV at 9pm, and after last week’s shocking finale we’re not quite sure what to expect this time around.

-Here are all the characters you need to know – and where you’ve seen them before.
+Here’s everything you need to know about the characters ahead of the final episode – and where you’ve seen the actors before.

 Laura Nielson – Joanne Froggatt